 Ankylosing spondylitis is an auto immune disease and a type of arthritis that mostly affects the lower parts of the spine, particularly the sacroiliac joints.
 It can also affect other parts of the body too.
 Unfortunately, if the disease progresses further it can result in new bone formation and fuse sections of the spine which can result in immobility in the affected area.

 It can cause extreme pain, inflammation and stiffness which can be very debilitating.
-It has been found to mostly affect males between the ages of 17 and 35, and according to the Laser Spine Institute, symptoms to look out for include:
+It has been found to mostly affect males between the ages of 17 and 35, and according to the Comprehensive Spine Institute, symptoms to look out for include:

 There are many proposed causes of AS, athough it can vary from person to person.
 There is one particular group of genes known as HLA-B27 that has been linked strongly to AS.
 People with this gene are more susceptible to AS or other autoimmune diseases and need to be more careful.
 Gut microbiota plays a huge role in the way we think, feel and what we are diagnosed with, so it is always important to look here first.